 Accessorize your stroller to keep things cool.

 You may find yourself walking more outside with your baby in a stroller if weight loss and increased physical activity is on your mind.
 While many strollers have shades that keep the sun off of your newborn, if the outside temperature is over eighty degrees, your baby could still get uncomfortable, even in the shade.
-Protecting your baby from high temperatures is pivotal if you want to avoid Sudden Infant Death Syndrome and other health complications.
+Protecting your baby from high temperatures is a priority in summer days.
 This is where the right accessories for your stroller can make a big difference.

 One thing you’ll definitely want to purchase to keep your baby cool during summer is a baby stroller fan.
 Especially because your baby can’t always communicate to you if it’s overheated, erring on the side of caution and letting a fan run to keep them cool can be a great way to be safe.
 There are dozens of different stroller fans on the market, but some of the best stroller fans are compact, feature a rechargeable battery and foam blades, and can run for a long time off of one charge.
 Smaller fans with a compact design are always best since you know that you’ll be able to arrange them in different areas, even using them on a car seat if necessary to keep your newborn comfortable.